Skip to the content.

 NOTE: The exact directory location on your local machine does not matter as long as you keep it there and do not copy it around later on.

-Once you have a copy of the source code on your local machine, you can change into this directory (top directory containing setup.py) and install qudi-core using pip with the development flag -e set:
+Once you have a copy of the source code on your local machine, you can change into this directory (top directory containing pyproject.toml) and install qudi-core using pip with the development flag -e set:

 python -m pip install -e .